 - dairy (for some)

 Indefinitely, avoiding these things will help the healing process, however it's important to understand that healing takes time.
 The gut heals in stages.
 We have to reduce the inflammation first and the allow the lining the opportunity to heal properly.
-For a basic guide to begin the healing, check out my blog 5 tips to heal your gut.
+For a basic guide to begin the healing, check out my free 5-day fix to beat the bloat.
 This will start to get you back on track.